 Cage Mammals

-including Rabbit, Chinchilla, Guinea-Pig, Gerbil, Hamster, Chipmunk, Rat, Mouse
+incl.
+Rabbit, Chinchilla, Guinea-Pig, Gerbil, Hamster, Chipmunk, Rat, Mouse

-See also: Ferrets and Birds
+See also: Rabbits, Ferrets and Birds

 If you wish, go straight to the DISEASES list